DiogoVDDC/VHDL_Processor/README.md

 # VHDL Processor

-Implemented CPU to be programmed on FPGA board.
+Implemented basic CPU (not pipelined) to be programmed on FPGA board.

 The CPU followed the following finite state machine: